<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=778106407265440&amp;ev=PageView&amp;noscript=1">

 The 5 Key Elements of an Estate Plan

 Once you begin creating your estate plan, it’s important to make sure you have everything you need to successfully carry out your wishes in the event of death or incapacitation.
-Here are five key components of an estate plan.
+Here are five key components to include:

 1. Will

 A Will - often called a Last Will and Testament - is where you will outline your final wishes in terms of property and assets.
-You will note who should receive your assets, how to care for your underage children, and any other important task or item that you want to be covered.
-Your Will is an integral part of your overall estate plan, which includes several more documents.
-Without a Will, your wishes will not be carried out and, as we mentioned earlier, the court will distribute your assets according to the law in your state of residence.
+This includes naming who should receive your belongings, how to care for any underage children, and noting any other important instructions.
+Your Will is a core part of your estate plan.
+Without one, your wishes will not be carried out, and as mentioned earlier, the court will distribute your assets based on state law.

 2. Trusts

-A trust is a legal agreement that gives a “trustee” the authority to hold your assets on behalf of your beneficiaries.
-Trusts are flexible, allowing you to specify exactly how and when the assets should pass to your beneficiaries.
-And assets in a trust can usually be transferred outside of probate, saving you and your family time and court fees.
-Partnering with a trusted advisor can help you create a trust that brings you peace of mind now and in the future.
+A Trust is a legal agreement that gives a “trustee” the authority to manage your assets on behalf of your beneficiaries.
+Trusts are flexible and allow you to specify exactly how and when your assets should be passed down.
+In many cases, assets placed in a trust can bypass probate court, saving time and money.
+Partnering with a trusted advisor can help ensure your trust brings peace of mind now and in the future.

 3. Power of Attorney